Programs on bachelor and master level

-Ansgar Teologiske Høgskole is a private institution which offers different programs on bachelor (BA) and master (MA) level, all accredited by the proper organisation, representing the National Department of Education, named Norwegian Agency for Quality Asurance in Education (NOKUT).
+Ansgar University College and Theological Seminary (Norwegian name: Ansgar Teologiske Høgskole) is a private institution which offers different programs on bachelor (BA) and master (MA) level, all accredited by the proper organisation, representing the National Department of Education, named Norwegian Agency for Quality Asurance in Education (NOKUT).
 The main field at ATH is Theology and Christianity.
 General entrance requirements are the same as for studies at colleges or universities.
 The subject area programs are:

 - BA in Theology with Christianity, Religions and Worldviews

 - BA in Psychology with Religion and Health

 - MA in Christianity with emphasis on Biblical Studies

 - MA in Christianity with emphasis on Practical Theology

 All bachelor programs consist of a total of 180 ECTS credits, corresponding to three years of studies, i.e., one full academic year consists of 60 ECTS credits.
 All BA program includes a 20 ECTS credits preparatory course, named Examen Philosophicum and Examen Facultatum, requires a minimum of 60 ECTS credits in the given subject area on level 100, and a minimum of 20 ECTS credits on a deeper 200 level in the same subject area.